-As of June 30, 2024, we had non-cancelable purchase obligations of approximately \$9.0 million for inventory purchases with Benchmark, our primary third-party equipment supplier, a decrease of \$11.5 million from the end of 2023 primarily due to recovery from supply-chain constraints.
-These purchase obligations are all due within the next twelve months.
+As of September 30, 2024, we had non-cancelable purchase obligations of approximately \$10.9 million for inventory purchases with Benchmark, our primary third-party equipment supplier, which was a decrease of \$10.6 million from the end of 2023 primarily due to recovery from supply chain constraints in prior years.
+These purchase obligations to Benchmark are due within the next twelve months.

-Our only material long-term cash requirement is the repayment of the remaining principal amount under the Term Loan upon its maturity in 2030, which is expected to be \$1,519.4 million.
-We expect to refinance this amount at or prior to maturity.
+Our only material long-term contractual cash requirement is the repayment of the remaining principal amount under the Term Loan upon its maturity in 2030, which is expected to be \$1,711.9 million.
+We plan to refinance this amount at or prior to maturity.